 If you haven’t yet had to put together a shift schedule for a team of employees, the prospect can seem daunting.
 However, shift scheduling applications are available that can have you creating complex shift patterns in moments.
-Even the ubiquitous Microsoft Excel spreadsheet can be pressed into service as a scheduling tool.
-This office application has some handy templates to speed up the initial creation of a schedule.
-Just follow this simple guide to create an Microsoft Excel employee shift schedule that you can reuse over and over until you’re ready to invest in a scheduling tool.
+Even the ubiquitous Microsoft Excel spreadsheet can be pressed into service as an employee scheduling tool.
+This office application has some handy templates to speed up the initial creation of a work schedule.
+Just follow this simple guide to create an Microsoft Excel employee shift schedule that you can reuse over and over until you’re ready to invest in a work scheduling app.
 If you prefer to follow along with an infographic – use our 12 step infographic to build your first shift schedule.

 - Start Microsoft Excel, click on the “File” tab